FullStackTypeScriptCourse/course_material/README.md

 - How do you update a document in Mongoose?
 - How do you delete a document in Mongoose?
 - How do you define a relationship between two models in Mongoose?
+- What is the difference between embedded and referenced relationships in Mongoose?
 - How do you populate a document in Mongoose?
+With referenced relationships?
-- How do you use the "mongoose-unique-validator" plugin in Mongoose?
+- How do you use the "mongoose-validator" in Mongoose?

 #### GraphQL
 - What is GraphQL and how is it different from REST?